tzutalin/dlib-android/README.md

 ###Notes:
 * If you would like to integrate NDK into Eclipse, please refer to [android-ndk-eclipse-setup](http://tzutalin.blogspot.tw/2015/08/android-ndk-eclipse-setup.html) or [Android developer](https://developer.android.com/ndk/guides/ndk-build.html)

+You can also try to build [the libraray and Android app together using Android stduio](https://github.com/tzutalin/dlib-android-app)

 ### Future task
 * Add more examples to [dlib-anroid-app](https://github.com/tzutalin/dlib-android-app)

-* Intgrate to Android - studio using gradle or Bazel build